Restaurants

 The Scene at the Restaurant

-Inside the restaurant, the atmosphere was very carefully managed by the county Republican Party.
-According to reports from the Miami Herald, the guest list was dominated by GOP officials and invited supporters, including Doral Mayor Christi Fraga and Councilmembers Rafael Pineyro and Nicole Reinoso.
+Inside the restaurant, the atmosphere was carefully managed by the county Republican Party.
+According to reports from the Miami Herald, the guest list was dominated by GOP officials and invited supporters, including Doral Mayor Christi Fraga and councilmembers Rafael Pineyro and Nicole Reinoso.

-Outside, the reception was a bit more chaotic.
-While a crowd gathered to cheer the President’s arrival, several Venezuelan business pros and owners with invitations were reportedly denied entry and kept in the parking lot.
+Outside, the reception was more chaotic.
+While a crowd gathered to cheer the President’s arrival, several Venezuelan business professionals and community members with invitations were reportedly denied entry and kept in the parking lot.
 One frustrated attendee noted that while the event used a Venezuelan landmark as a backdrop, many members of the local professional community were left standing outside.

 Editor's Picks